speeduino/wiki.js/boards/Dropbear.md

   - Check that the Internal/External MAP switch is set correctly on the board.
 - **Which crimping tool should I use with these connectors?**
   - The recommended tool is an **SN-28B** style crimper, which can generally be found fairly inexpensively and is straightforward to use.
+- **I can't connect to the Dropbear unit in TunerStudio**
+  - The serial drivers for the Teensy board inside the Dropbear come included with Windows 10/11, MacOS and linux.
+If you are running an earlier version of Windows (Eg XP, Vista, 7 or 8) then you will need to install the driver from : http://www.pjrc.com/teensy/serial_install.exe